Signed in as:

 Me Me Me Me Me !!!!!!!

-Our critters have a laundry list of things they need and thats always an excellent way to make a contribution !
+Our critters have a laundry list of things they need and thats always an excellent way for you or a friend to make a contribution !

 These are some items we can always use around the shelter.
 Occasionally we also have special projects that require other supplies.
 If you have something in mind that is not on this list, just give us a call to see if it is something we can use